kubernetes/website/content/en/docs/concepts/workloads/pods/pod.md

 filesystem.

-In terms of [Docker](https://www.docker.com/) constructs, a pod is modelled as a group of Docker containers with shared namespaces and shared [volumes](/docs/concepts/storage/volumes/).
+In terms of [Docker](https://www.docker.com/) constructs, a pod is modelled as a group of Docker containers with shared network namespaces and shared [volumes](/docs/concepts/storage/volumes/).

 Like individual application containers, pods are considered to be relatively